The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Introduction

 What, then, has prevented cDFT from becoming the method of choice for understanding the equilibrium properties of fluids?
 The answer is straightforward.
 While a rigorous theoretical framework, in practice cDFT relies upon approximations to $\mathcal{F^{(\rm ex)}_{\rm intr}}$.
 (Only for hard rods in a single dimension is $\mathcal{F^{(\rm ex)}_{\rm intr}}$ known exactly \cite{percus1976equilibrium}.)
 In the case of hard spheres, very good approximations founded on Rosenfeld's fundamental measure theory (FMT) have been available for several decades \cite{rosenfeldFreeenergyModelInhomogeneous1989, rothFundamentalMeasureTheory2010, rothFundamentalMeasureTheory2002, hansen-goosDensityFunctionalTheory2006}.
 When combined with an \emph{ad hoc} mean-field treatment of attractive interactions, cDFT has been shown to be a powerful practical method for understanding the physics of simple liquids.
 In particular, the physics of capillarity \cite{evansFluidsNarrowPores1986a, evansPhaseEquilibriaSolvation1987}, surface drying and wetting \cite{evansCriticalDryingLiquids2016, evansUnifiedDescriptionHydrophilic2019}, and solvophobicity \cite{Coe2022} have been extensively studied in single-component systems, owing to the ability of the mean-field approximation to qualitatively capture liquid--gas phase coexistence.
 While less intensely studied compared to single-component fluids, such a mean-field approach has also provided qualitative insight into the behavior of simple mixtures \cite{tanSelectiveAdsorptionSimple1992, kierlikDensityfunctionalTheoryInhomogeneous1991, kierlikLiquidLiquidEquilibrium1995, taghizadehPopulationInversionBinary2011, jiangTheoryAdsorptionTrace1994, qiaoEnhancingGasSolubility2020, Denton1990, Napari1999}, though the richer phase behavior of multicomponent fluids---including liquid--liquid coexistence, azeotropy and heteroazeotropy \cite{vanKonynenburg1980}---pushes the limits of analytical approximations for $\mathcal{F}^{(\mathrm{ex})}_{\mathrm{intr}}$.

-Going beyond hard spheres and a mean-field treatment for attractive interactions has, however, proven a major challenge.
+Going beyond hard spheres and a mean-field treatment for attractive interactions \tcr{is challenging, though we note significant progress with analytical approaches has been made} \cite{tang2003density,tang2004modeling,fu2004self,sauer2017classical}.
 Naturally, several groups have recently turned to ML.
 For example, early works by Oettel and co-workers focused on one-dimensional systems \cite{linAnalyticalClassicalDensity2020, shang-chunClassicalDensityFunctional2019} and anisotropic patchy particles \cite{Simon2024}, while Cats \etal{} used ML to improve the standard mean-field approximation for the three-dimensional LJ fluid \cite{catsMachinelearningFreeenergyFunctionals2021}.
 One ML scheme that is gaining significant traction is ``neural functional theory'' \cite{sammullerNeuralFunctionalTheory2023} introduced by Samm\"{u}ller \etal{} The basis of this physics-informed approach is the Euler--Lagrange equation (Eq.~\ref{eqn:EL}).
-For known $\{V_{\alpha}\}$ and $\{\mu_\alpha\}$, with $\{\rho_\alpha\}$ obtained from grand canonical Monte Carlo (GCMC) simulation, $\{c^{(1)}_\alpha\}$ at equilibrium are determined by rearranging Eq.~\ref{eqn:EL}:
+For known $\{V_{\alpha}\}$ and $\{\mu_\alpha\}$, with $\{\rho_\alpha\}$ obtained from grand canonical Monte Carlo (GCMC) simulation, \tcr{the spatial variation of each $c^{(1)}_\alpha$ at equilibrium is} determined by rearranging Eq.~\ref{eqn:EL}: